TheBoolean-Boy/TheBoolean-Boy/README.md

-# 🚀 Project Name
+# 🚀 Do explore my featured projects to have a idea of what I build

-A modern real-time web application built with cutting-edge technologies for performance, scalability, and seamless user experience.
+I build app for the web and I am currently learning the technology(AI) to make them faster

 ---